marlonbarrios/horizontal-slitscan/README.md

-*INVITATION TO DANCERS AND MOVERS:*

-I would love to create a collection of performances within these software spaces for an online exhibition.
-If you make a recording please share it with me at  marlon@dance-tech.net Thre may be some compensation via MotionDAO.

 ## Soft Spaces:

 It is a series of classic video processing algorithms that uses the webcam input as a source and the browser as performance space;